tonyto/node-posterous/README.md

 ## Tags
 ### getTags(id, callback)
 `getTags` retrieves the tags associated with a site.
 This method corresponds to the API endpoint `sites/:id/tags`.

+## Contributors
+### getContributors(id, callback)
+`getContributors` retrieves the contributors of a Posterous.
+This method corresponds to the API endpoint `sites/:id/contributors`.

+### deleteContributors(id, user, callback)
+`deleteContributors` removes a user (specified by ID) from the list of contributors of a site.
+This method corresponds to the API endpoint `sites/:id/contributors/:user`.